About Wild Spirit Coaching

 It is this drive for independence that can make life coaching a particularly great fit for young people.
 It offers them the opportunity to think through problems, make decisions, and test out theories for themselves, and to be candid about challenges they are facing without becoming defensive.
 Life coaching fosters a sense of competence while it leverages the need to have a say in their own day-to-day lives.
 It is also a safe space in which to explore identity: who they are and who they want to be — and learn that they have the power to actually shape their own future to a much greater degree than they might’ve believed.

 I believe that young people want to feel seen and accepted for who they truly are.
-As a life coach, I seek to make a genuine, heartfelt connection with my clients in which they feel seen and supported to achieve their goals.
+As a life coach, I seek to make a genuine, heartfelt connection with my clients in which they feel supported to achieve their goals.
 When they feel accepted and not judged, they are free to look at themselves with the perspective necessary to make changes.

 Life coaching may be sought by a parent or guardian, or by the person desiring to be coached.
 During our free call, you will have the opportunity to ask questions and get a good idea of whether my style and temperament is a fit for you or your child.
 If s/he/they desire a separate exploratory call, I will be happy to accommodate that request as well.